Vortex clustering, polarisation and circulation intermittency in classical and quantum turbulence

 The resulting second-order moment $\meann{\Gamma^2}$ is shown in Fig.~\ref{fig:Gamma}(a), along with the moment $\meanA{\Gamma^2}$ measured for different loop areas $A$ (data from \citet{Muller2021}).
 At small scales, $\meanA{\Gamma^2}\sim A^1$ due to the discrete nature of vortices~\cite{Muller2021}.
 In contrast, within the inertial range, both moments clearly exhibit the expected Kolmogorov scaling.
 In particular, $\meann{\Gamma^2} \sim n^{\gammaN{2}}$ with $\gammaN{2} = 4/3$.
 This result allows us to use the extended self-similarity (ESS) framework~\cite{Benzi1993} to determine the scaling properties of higher-order moments via the relation $\meann{|\Gamma|^p} \sim n^{\gammaN{p}} \sim \meann{\Gamma^2}^{\gammaN{p} / \gammaN{2}}$.
-Remarkably, as shown in the insets of Fig.~\ref{fig:Gamma}(a), the moments display a clear self-similar behaviour with $\gammaN{p} = 2p/3$, thus obeying Kolmogorov scaling for all orders.
-The self-similarity is also observed in the normalised probability density functions (PDFs) of $\Gamma$ for different values of $n$ [Fig.~\ref{fig:Gamma}(b)], which nearly collapse and are close to Gaussian.
-This behaviour should be contrasted with the non-collapsing PDFs of $\Gamma$ for different loop areas $A$ [Fig.~\ref{fig:Gamma}(c)].
-Note that, in both cases, the chosen values of $A$ and $n$ lay within the inertial range, represented by a grey background in Fig.~\ref{fig:Gamma}(a).
+Remarkably, as shown in Figs.~\ref{fig:Gamma}(b-c), the moments display a clear self-similar behaviour with $\gammaN{p} = 2p/3$, thus obeying Kolmogorov scaling for all orders.
+The self-similarity is also observed in the normalised probability density functions (PDFs) of $\Gamma$ for different values of $n$ [Fig.~\ref{fig:Gamma}(d)], which nearly collapse and are close to Gaussian.
+This behaviour should be contrasted with the non-collapsing PDFs of $\Gamma$ for different loop areas $A$ [Fig.~\ref{fig:Gamma}(e)].
+Note that, in both cases, the chosen values of $A$ and $n$ lay within the inertial range, represented by a grey background in Figs.~\ref{fig:Gamma}(a-c).

-\section{Disentangling polarisation and spatial vortex distribution}
+\paragraph*{Disentangling polarisation and spatial vortex distribution.}